Skip to Content

 In between historical and mythical tours, you could spare some time to learn a thing or two about the city’s history in the last century from the Little Museum Of Dublin.
 Enjoy a guided tour of the three floors of this community museum for a look at life in Dublin in the 20th Century.
 The museum houses more than 5,000 exhibits.

 Outstanding exhibits are The 1916 Rising and John F. Kennedy’s tour of the city.
 There’s a tour every hour, and it is open every day of the week.
-You could spend about one or two hours exploring the historical events of Dublin.
-It even has a room to showcase local rock legends like Bono.

 You can book a skip-the-line ticket here.